 ‘cancel’ – Cancelling your domain name means that it will be deleted from the register, will therefore not work as part of a website or email, and may be released for re-registration on a first come, first served basis.

 ‘consumer’ – You are a consumer if you are an individual not registering, using or planning to use the domain name as part of a business, trade or profession.

-‘correct’ – This means that the information must be good enough to allow us to contact you quickly at any reasonable time without having to get information from anywhere else, must not be deceptive, and (if possible for that type of information) must clearly identify you.
-For your name this also means that the information must be detailed enough that we can tell exactly who you are (in legal terms, exactly which legal entity we have this contract with).
+‘correct’ – This means that the contact information you or your registrar provide us with must be good enough to allow us to contact you quickly at any reasonable time, must not be deceptive, and must clearly identify you.

 ‘domain name’ – An internet domain name ending in .uk operated by us.

-‘DRS policy’, ‘DRS procedure’ – The policy and procedure of our dispute resolution service.
+‘DRS policy and procedure’ – The policy and procedure of our dispute resolution service.

 ‘proscribed’ – That the domain name in our sole discretion would on the face of it (i) tend to indicate, comprise or promote a serious sexual offence and (ii) that there is no legitimate use of the domain name which could be reasonably contemplated.